It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 ALL GOOD THINGS, of which FAITH is certainly included, come from our dear God above.

-So we must humbly conclude; even faith is be a gift from our Father above.
+So, we must humbly conclude that even faith is a gift from our Heavenly Father above.

-Disclaimer: This does not refer to people who were never saved in the first place, who cling to some form of religion and not to the Savior.
-1Jo 2:19
+Disclaimer: This does not refer to people who were never saved in the first place, who might use Jesus’ Name at times, but they cling to some form of religion for their salvation.
+Mat 7:21-27, 1Jo 2:19

-But for those who have repented and placed their trust in Christ, the Bible tells us they are saved forevermore!
+But, for those who repent and place their trust in Christ alone; the Bible tells us they are saved forevermore!

 John 10:27-30 “My sheep hear My voice, and I know them, and they follow Me; 28 and I give eternal life to them, and they will never perish; and no one will snatch them out of My hand.
 29 “My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of the Father’s hand.
 30 “I and the Father are one.”